-The Royal Australian and New Zealand College of Psychiatrists (RANZCP) calls for dedicated strategies and funding to increase the number of psychiatrists working in rural and remote communities.
+The RANZCP calls for dedicated strategies and funding to increase the number of psychiatrists working in rural and remote communities.

 The purpose of this position statement is to draw attention to the continued severe shortage of psychiatrists in rural, remote or regional areas and provide recommendations to governments, health planning authorities and health services to address this issue.
 The mental health services and support must be improved to deliver better health outcomes for people living rurally in Australia and New Zealand.